buckbaskin/formak/docs/generated/html/_sources/index.md.txt

 <!-- If you'd like to generate the documentation as HTML pages, run the command `make html` from the `docs/` directory -->
 [![OpenSSF Best Practices](https://www.bestpractices.dev/projects/8333/badge)](https://www.bestpractices.dev/projects/8333)

-FormaK builds fast, reliable, easy to use state estimation.
+FormaK builds fast, reliable, easy to use online state estimation.

 FormaK is tooling to easily derive Python and C++ implementations of models based on your data (or even before you have data).
 The models are fast and are